Katharine Tynan: Biography

-Tynan was born into a small farming family in County Dublin and educated at the Dominican St. Catherine's, a convent school in Drogheda.
+Tynan was born the fifth of twelve children of Andrew Cullen Tynan, a prosperous farmer and cattle trader and later a Dublin alderman for the Irish Parliamentary Party, and Elizabeth Tynan (née Reilly).
+She grew up in Whitehall, Clondalkin and educated at the Dominican St Catherine's, a convent school in Drogheda.

 Her poetry was first published in 1875.
 She met and became friendly with the poet Gerard Manley Hopkins in 1886.
 Tynan went on to play a major part in Dublin literary circles, until she married and moved to England; later she lived at Claremorris, County Mayo when her husband was a magistrate from 1914 until 1919.

+She worked for the Ladies' Land League, run by Anna Parnell, before turning to journalism, expressing her ardent support of Charles Stewart Parnell and Ireland.
+Her first volume of poems, Louise de la Vallière and other poems was published in 1885 and is still in print.

 From June 1885 when they first met until around the time of her marriage in 1893, Tynan was a close associate of and regular correspondent with William Butler Yeats (who may have proposed marriage and been rejected).
 Tynan was also later a correspondent of Francis Ledwidge.
 She is said to have written over 100 novels.
 Her Collected Poems appeared in 1930; she also wrote five autobiographical volumes.

+In 1888 Tynan met Dublin-born lawyer and classical scholar Henry Hinkson, and they married in London in 1893.
+In England she became a prolific poet and journalist.
 Tynan contributed to many periodicals and magazines such as the Jesuit published Studies, the Dominican published Irish Rosary, Irish Monthly, Hibernia and Dublin University Review.
+She wrote on the treatment of shop girls, unmarried mothers, infanticide, capital punishment and the education of the poor.
+From 1895 to 1930 she wrote more than 102 novels.

+In 1911 the Hinkson/Tynan family moved to Castlebar, Co Mayo with their two sons and daughter when her husband was appointed Resident Magistrate there.
+Her politics swung away from her native country and towards England, especially when both of her sons volunteered to fight in World War I. She returned to England in 1919 and continued to write prolifically, including the production of a five-volume autobiography, and travelled extensively in Europe.
+Her daughter was the novelist Pamela Hinkson, and her son Giles A. Hinckson was correspondent for The Times in Buenos Aires and Santiago.

-Tynan died in Wimbledon, London aged 72.
+Tynan died in Wimbledon, London aged 72, and is buried in Kensal Green Cemetery.